kzoran/siwapp/Readme.md

 Next Steps: This lab will be used in CSW (Cisco Secure Workload) enviroment.
 I will create an ansible playbook to deploy CSW Agents

 From Original Creator:
-I managed to run the new version of SIWAPP invoice APP (Elixir version) with PostgreSQL This is working on Ubuntu 24.04 I am sharing the fully automated installation script, which can be used in any environment:
+I managed to run the new version of SIWAPP invoice APP (Elixir version) with PostgreSQL This is working on ~~Ubuntu 24.04~~ Debian13
+I am sharing the fully automated installation script, which can be used in any environment:

 Requirements: